MauroDataMapper/docs/docs/about/about.md

 ## **How does Mauro Data Mapper work?**

-The Mauro Data Mapper consists of a large number of **data models** which are defined as a structured collection of **metadata** and effectively model the data that they describe.
+The Mauro Data Mapper consists of a large number of **[Data Models](../glossary/data-model/data-model.md)** which are defined as a structured collection of **metadata** and effectively model the data that they describe.

-Each **data model** consists of several **data classes**, which are groups of data that are related in some way.
+Each **[Data Models](../glossary/data-model/data-model.md)** consists of several **data classes**, which are groups of data that are related in some way.
 For example, a group of data that appears in the same table of a database or the same section of a form.
 Data classes can sometimes also contain nested data classes.

 Within each **data class** is then a number of **data elements** which are the descriptions of an individual field or variable.